12 Tips for Holiday User Acquisition

 The holidays are also a great time to experiment with different ad formats such as video, native and sponsored content.
 The holiday spirit and traditions can make for great storytelling (or comedy) that taps into your audience’s emotions.

-You’ve gone the extra mile — and spent the extra dollar — to acquire new users during the holiday season.
+You’ve gone the extra mile — and spent the extra dollar — for holiday user acquisition.
 Don’t let that effort (and budget) go to waste.
 Users that drop off in the first couple of days aren’t likely to come back.
 So make sure you motivate users to stick around the first 3-7 days after download.
 Push notifications, emails, re-targeting campaigns, and deeps links are all great ways to keep your app top of mind for new users.

 Sick of waiting 45-90 days to get paid?
 Braavo Accelerate gives you early access to your app revenue so you can take action when it matters to capitalize on growth opportunities.